mirego/elixir-boilerplate/BOILERPLATE_README.md

 All required environment variables are documented in [`.env.dev`](./.env.dev).

 When running `mix` or `make` commands, it is important that these variables are present in the environment.
-You can use `source`, [`nv`](https://github.com/jcouture/nv) or any custom script to achieve this.
+There are several ways to achieve this.
+Using [`nv`](https://github.com/jcouture/nv) is recommended since it works out of the box with `.env.*` files.

 ### Initial setup